abrahamVado/lingua/docs/block-edit-issue/README.md

 //7.- Immediate Fix Attempt
 - Adjust the PHP block loader so legacy records that only retained `group_id` still repopulate the hidden JSON state and refresh the stored `instance_uuid`, ensuring tab B receives rows during edits.
 - Verify that the controller listing call now reuses the repaired UUID by opening tab B immediately after launching the modal.
+- Teach the admin behavior to auto-request the preview listing whenever the modal opens with an empty JSON payload so tab B hydrates legacy blocks without manual refreshes.

 //8.- Additional Notes
 - Capture screenshots or network logs during reproduction to share findings with the team.